-Marker in premies' saliva predicts readiness to feed by mouthMay 21st, 2012 in Pediatrics /
+Marker in premies' saliva predicts readiness to feed by mouthMay 21, 2012 in Medicine & Health / Pediatrics

 Tufts Medical Center researchers have shown that presence of a gene strongly linked to appetite regulation is highly predictive of a premature infant's readiness to feed orally.
 An analysis of just a drop of an infant's saliva could be the key to preventing many feeding problems and the expensive medical complications that can occur when infants are fed by mouth too early.